olivercareyncl/olivercareyncl/README.md

 ### About Me 🌐
-With a strong foundation in healthcare data analytics and over a year of experience, I'm building my path toward a career in data science and machine learning.
-I'm excited about leveraging data to solve real-world problems and drive business impact across industries.
+With a solid foundation in data analytics and over a year of experience, I am actively shaping my career in data science and machine learning.
+I am passionate about harnessing the power of data to tackle complex real-world challenges and drive meaningful business impact across diverse industries.

 ### Professional Highlights 🌟
 - **Graduate Project Support Officer** - NHS England, Insights & Analytics Team (July 2023 - Present)